wso2/carbon-jndi/README.md

 }
 ```

-Here we are adding a new InitialContextFactory to the environment and creating an InitialContextFactory from JNDIContextManager
+Here we are adding a new InitialContextFactory to the environment and creating an InitialContextFactory from JNDIContextManager.
 This way the returned context is an instance of the CustomInitialContext.
 The lookup() calls will be operated on this
 custom context.
 ```java